ZAH Guide

 Final comment

-We are aware that when you are new in Heidelberg, perhaps from a different country and different culture, you may have many questions that may not be answered by this 'manual' of the ZAH.
-Please feel free to contact your local secretaries with these questions and/or ask for help.
-Our ZAH science manager (Dr. Guido Thimm) is also very happy to answer any questions you may have.
+We are aware that when you are new citizen in Heidelberg and member of ZAH, perhaps from a different country and different culture, you may have many questions that are not answered by this "manual" of ZAH.
+In this case, please feel free to contact your local secretaries with these questions and ask for help.
+Our ZAH scientific manager, Dr. Guido Thimm, is also happy to answer any questions you may have.